pacqapp/dogo-pacq/README.md

 # Screens:
 Register
 Home
+Chat

 # Functionality:
 Upload image
-Upload images/movie files
+Upload images/movie files?
-Find nearby users
+Find nearby users/geo-location
 Like and match with others
 Chat with other user